This article was originally published in 2008 about the gift brought to Takhat Hazur Sahib in India.

 The Kalgi is a special style of jewelry, regal and noble, that was worn by the 10th Sikh Master Guru Gobind Singh Ji Maharaj.
 Guru Gobind Singh was famous for wearing a Kalgi on his own turban.
 He so enjoyed this style of jewelry that he was affectionately called Guru Kalgidar.

 The piece created by Castelo replicates the shape of the original Kalgi, but with a distinctive, modern flair.
 The piece is cast in gold, set with blue topaz and diamonds, and mounted for display on a beautiful silver base.
 In the tradition of gemology, gold channels the energy of the sun, silver channels the energy of the moon, blue topaz represents strength, courage and radiance, and diamonds are said to magnify the effect of the stones with which they are set.

-The piece is especially significant as it is a gift the Sikhs of the West and was created by donations for the Kalgi from members of the global sangat of Sikh Dharma International.
-During the 300th celebration of Guru Gaddi, and for the first time in Sikh history, there are significant Sikh communities among people who are from different backgrounds than India.
+The piece is especially significant as it is a gift of the Sikhs of the West and was created with donations for the Kalgi from members of the global sangat of Sikh Dharma International.
+During the 300th celebration of Guru Gaddi, and for the first time in Sikh history, there are significant Sikh communities around the world made up of people of diverse nationalities.
 It is an offering to Takhat Hazur Sahib and to the Khalsa nation as a way of giving thanks for the beauty and wisdom of the Guru’s legacy.